 No products in the cart.

 At the time of writing this, I had recently been commissioned to make a unique 21st birthday present for a client and we decided on a 250mm K-tip gyuto chef knife.
-Japanese gyuto’s themselves have a rich history but I wondered if that was true for K-tips.
+Japanese gyuto’s themselves have a rich history but I wondered if the same was true for K-tips.
 Were they truly just the current trend or, was there historical significance behind the design as well?

 It should cover the tasks of these two knives, such as slicing fish for sashimi and sushi or peeling vegetables into wafer-thin long strips ( Katsuramuki technique), which are shortened to rectangular sheets and then cut into fine strips with or against the grain ( Yoyoken or Tateken ).

 Because it represents a compromise between two specialized knife shapes, it is more difficult to achieve a very clean implementation of the classic Japanese cutting techniques with a Kiritsuke than with an Usuba or a Yanagiba.
 Therefore, the Kiritsuke is reserved for veteran chefs in Japanese restaurants and thus has something of a status symbol.

 Recently, there has been a trend for custom knifemakers (no doubt based on increased demand) to combine the reverse tanto tip with other knife designs, knives such as Kiritsuke Gyuto (Wa-Kiritsuke) or Kiritsuke Yanagiba, Bunka, etc.

 The truncated tip not only has striking aesthetics but drops the point, making it easy to perform detailed/fine cuts with the tip, the flatter profile lends itself well to chopping and push cuts.